-The Centre for Aquatic Pollution Identification and Management (CAPIM) is an interdisciplinary research organisation fully owned by the University of Melbourne.
+The Centre for Anthropogenic Pollution Impact and Management (CAPIM) is an interdisciplinary research organisation fully owned by the University of Melbourne.

 The Centre is dedicated to: the identification of freshwater, estuarine and marine water pollution; the assessment of its ecological impacts; the sourcing of pollutants of concern; and the development of cost-effective monitoring systems.
 It is the only integrated water pollution, identification and monitoring centre in Australia.